 - Control the vehicle and obey all signals, signs, and markings.

-What does the driving test consist of in Illinois?
+Is parallel parking on the driving test in Illinois?

 How many mistakes can you make on the road test in Illinois?